-The Windward School and Windward Teacher Training Institute present two free community lectures open to the public in the spring and fall of each year.
+The Windward School and Windward Teacher Training Institute present two free educational lectures open to the public in the spring and fall of each year.
 While the lectures are open to the public, registration is required.
-Please register using the form below.

 - October 2016: Dr. Mark Bertin